frictionlessdata/tableschema-py/README.md

 - `(exceptions.TableSchemaException)` - raises any error that occurs during the process
 - `(bool)` - returns true on success

+#### FailedCast
+`FailedCast` wraps an original data field value that failed to be properly casted to the target data type as denoted by the given schema.
+FailedCast allows for further processing/yielding values but still be able to distinguish uncasted values on the consuming side.

+`FailedCast` objects can only get yielded if custom error handling is in place so that exceptions are deferred, see the `Table` class `iter()`/`read()` documentation.

+##### `FailedCast(value)`
+Constructor for the `FailedCast` class.

+- `value (any)` - data field value

+`FailedCast` delegates attribute access and the basic rich comparison methods to the underlying object.
+Supports default user-defined classes hashability i.e.  is hashable based on object identity (not based on the wrapped value).

+##### `failed_cast.value`

+- `(any)` - original data value

 ### Field

 ```python